ziz5090/project1/part1.md

 1. Map your E/R diagram into a relational schema in SQL, preserving the constraints.

-1. Submit a hard copy of the following on the due date
+1. Submit a hard copy of the following on the due date:
-    a. revised one-paragraph description of the application
+    1. Revised one-paragraph description of the application
-    b.
-Entity-relationship diagram
+    2. Entity-relationship diagram
-    c. resulting SQL schema
+    3. Resulting SQL schema
-    d. revised contingency plan (optional)
+    4. Revised contingency plan (optional)

 1. Keep a copy of all these materials for yourselves, since you will need them for Parts 2 and 3 of the project.